phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

     2. Order information
     3. Item information
     4. Additional information that we would like but can't add (e.g. online reviews, checkout process, etc.)
 3. How does xgboost handle non-linear interactions?
-Can it create a non-linear decision boundary with being fed linear features?
+Can it create a non-linear decision boundary with being fed linear features? - apparently yes it can! since it's a tree
 4. Do we need to do any type of feature selection?
-Does it natively do feature selection?
+Does it natively do feature selection? - looks like it does!

 ## Model Generation